Tell Abraq: History

-Finds at Tell Abraq show human occupation through the Umm Al Nar, Wadi Suq and Iron Age periods, from approximately 2,500 BCE to 400 BCE.
-At the core of the settlement lies a large circular fortification built out of mud brick and faced with stone, some 40 meters in diameter and eight metres high.
-This has been preserved by an Iron Age mud platform, built over the fortification.
+Finds at Tell Abraq show human occupation through the Umm Al Nar, Wadi Suq and Iron Age periods, from approximately 2,200 BC to 200 AD.
+At the core of the settlement lies a large circular fortification built out of mud brick and faced with stone, some 40 meters in diameter and eight metres high and constructed c.
+2200 BC.
+A stone lined well in the center of the tower ran down to the water table.
+This has been preserved by a late 2nd millennium BC mud platform, built over the fortification.
 It is the largest of the distinctive Umm Al Nar fortress towers to be excavated in the UAE.
 As well as a collection of Umm Al Nar buildings and fireplaces, mud brick buildings dating from the second and early first millennium were found.

-The Umm Al Nar tomb contained the remains of some 286 individuals.
+The 6 meter diameter Umm Al Nar tomb with two internal chambers and a removal flat stone doorway, located 10 meters west of the tower and made of limestone ashlar blocks and beach stone, contained the mostly dis-articulated co-mingled remains of some 410 individuals (276 adult).
 Analysis of the human remains have shown evidence that individuals suffering illness and limited mobility were cared for, pointing to a developed society which was sufficiently secure and prosperous to be able to afford compassion.
 One of the individuals, a woman in her twenties, was found to be suffering from polio, thought to be the earliest dated instance of the disease in human history.
+Grave goods found included "ceramic and stone vessels, copper and bronze rings, spearheads, ostrich eggshell fragments, beads, and infant feeding shells".
+The tomb dated to the late 3rd millennium (2200-2000 BC).
+The subadults included a number of pre-term infants, neonates, and infants under two years of age.
+Charcoal samples in the tomb were radiocarbon dated to 2197-2036 B.C, calibrated with CALIB 3.0.3c.